NGEE-Arctic/dapper/README.md

 Feel free to fork the repo and make improvements.
 Open a pull request and we'll check it out.

 ## Contact
 Repo maintained by jschwenk@lanl.gov.
-Tools were ported from work by Ryan Crumley and Cade Trotter at Los Alamos National Laboratory.
+Some tools were ported from work by Ryan Crumley and Cade Trotter at Los Alamos National Laboratory.